Mandatory Health Insurance Coverage

 - If you need to be seen for a non-emergency visit, you should contact the program staff first who can refer you to a local medical facility.

-- If you are on Cardinal Care you must coordinate care with On Call International, the travel insurance provider.
+- If you are on Cardinal Care you must coordinate care with International SOS, the travel insurance provider.

-- If you are privately covered, go to your appointment, save all receipts and contact your insurance provider about reimbursement.
+- If you are privately covered, you may need to contact your international medical insurance provider prior to the medical visit.
+You must save all receipts from your medical visit, and contact your insurance provider about reimbursement.
+You will most likely be asked to fill out a claim form.

 - In most cases, the cost for a non-emergency visit will be less than your deductible and therefore not reimbursable.